Ilikai Apt Building

 Several public remarks across listings (about 6 listings) explicitly note in-unit laundry—quotes include “grandfathered in WASHER/DRYER in unit,” “in-unit washer/dryer,” and “unit has it's own washer and dryer.”
 Evidence is consistent that some units (likely grandfathered/rare) include washers/dryers in-unit, but the MLS inclusion checkbox is present on few listings, so confidence is moderate-high rather than maximum.

 Community/shared laundry is strongly supported for the Ilikai.
-Multiple listings explicitly say "community laundry area," "self-service laundry on each floor," "laundry room on each floor," and "coin-operated laundry room on each floor," indicating this is a common building amenity rather than a one-off mention.
-The evidence is consistent across many listings and does not look like a single copy-paste anomaly.
+Multiple current listings explicitly mention it in varied wording, including "community laundry area," "self-service laundry on each floor," and "coin-operated laundry room on each floor," which aligns with the existing MLS amenity data.
+The evidence is consistent across many listings and appears to reflect a real building feature rather than copy-paste noise.

 Public remarks repeatedly confirm that community laundry is available on every floor.
-I looked for phrases like laundry room on each floor, self-service laundry on each floor, and floor-by-floor laundry, and found direct matches.
+I looked for floor-by-floor laundry language, and the listings explicitly mention laundry rooms on each floor in several places.

 Several listings reference parking, but only a small subset explicitly suggests assigned or secured parking.
 The strongest phrasing is "a monthly paid parking space is currently secured," while other remarks mention valet parking or parking available for rent, which is weaker evidence for assigned stalls.
 Overall, the feature appears to exist for some units in the building, but the evidence is limited and not broadly repeated across remarks.